ripleya1/BigBoiBot/README.md

 For Big Boi Bot to run, you need to:
 - put the proper info into a configu.txt file in the same directory as the Python script file (sample file provided)
     - Playing is the playing message that shows up on the bot's profile when it's running
-    - Fix twitter links is whether or not twitter links with videos get "fixed" by replacing the Twitter URL with a Vxtwitter URL, this is set to true by default
+    - Fix twitter links is whether or not twitter links with videos get "fixed" by replacing the Twitter URL with a vxtwitter URL, this is set to true by default
+    - Fix tiktok links is whether or not tiktok links get "fixed" by replacing the Tiktok URL with a vxtiktok URL, this is set to true by default
 - put your bot token in a token.txt file in the same directory as the Python script file
 - do likewise with the Google Maps API Key in a mapskey.txt file
 - create a reminders.json file with nothing inside of it except for a two closed brackets ([])